MeowingDavis/blank_deno_blog/posts/Post6.md

-this is sketch hurts my eyes... i wanted to use a class but idk i didnt feel it was necessary
+this is sketch hurts my eyes...its pretty much all written within a class.
+I wanted to use a class but idk i didn't feel it was necessary in the previous sketch. so i made this

 <iframe  width="576" height="366" src="https://editor.p5js.org/MeowingDavis/full/MMzp_K21K"></iframe>